 We offer bespoke media training sessions for academics based around their own particular area of expertise.
-We work with an external media trainer, Richard Lutz from RHL Media who has extensive broadcast experience.
+We can offer 1-to-1 advice from a member of the team or bring in an external media trainer as appropriate.
 The aim of the media training sessions is to give advice and tips to build confidence and improve interview techniques.

-The media training sessions can be booked through our Assistant Press Officer, Melissa Holloway, m dot holloway at warwick dot ac dot uk
+The media training sessions can be booked through our Assistant Press Officer, Kim Ingram, K dot Ingram dot 1 at warwick dot ac dot uk

 How to cope with the media

 We have put together some advice and information below about handling a media interview.
 This is intended as a quick guide and anyone who would like more detailed training should contact the press office and arrange for a media training session.
 When the interview is likely to be confrontational or about a controversial area there is one simple rule of thumb to apply before doing anything else:- PHONE THE PRESS OFFICE ON EXT 23708 - WE ARE THERE TO HELP!!
 You can also reach any of the press team via their mobile numbers available here

 - Remember you have been given a chance to tell the audience what it is that you do and hence to justify your work.
 The reporters, presenters or producers are on your side - they too want an interesting item for their programme.
 So think of it as a joint venture to entertain and inform the audience.

 - You are the expert so decide what are the two or three most important aspects of what you are going to discuss.
 It is important to think up useful analogies and work them out in detail.
 Think how to express things in everyday terms such as "suitcase-sized", "size of a matchbox", "as big as a car" and so on.